AARP's Top Picks for San Antonio

 - 1 of

 Originally opened in 1941, the San Antonio River Walk is a city park and network of walkways along the banks of the San Antonio River, one story below street level.
-It provides millions of visitors a year with easy access to historic sites, hotels, shops and other attractions, as well as to a wide variety of waterside restaurants.
-You can ride a river cruiser or just see the sights on foot.
-For those with mobility issues, the city of San Antonio has been improving wheelchair accessibility along the River Walk by installing ramps and elevators.
+It provides millions of visitors a year with easy access to historic sites, hotels, shops and other attractions, as well as a wide variety of riverside cafés and restaurants.
+You can ride a river barge or just see the sights on foot.
+The city has been improving wheelchair accessibility along the River Walk by installing ramps and elevators.

 -